MussaMilanzi/alx-system_engineering-devops/README.md

-The projects creates scripts when run perform different functions
+The projects creates scripts when each run perform different functions